prachi2805/kindori-2.0/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Built with Next.js, TailwindCSS, and TypeScript, this landing page not only looks great but also serves as a hands-on project to reinforce one's understanding of these technologies.
+Built with Next.js, TailwindCSS, and TypeScript, this website not only looks great but also serves as a hands-on project to reinforce one's understanding of these technologies.

 ## <a name="tech-stack">⚙️ Tech Stack</a>